Th4ntis/ptt/README.md

 # PTT - Pentest Tools
-Disclaimer: **I did NOT create or develop any of these tools**
+Disclaimer: **I did NOT create or develop any of these tools** This is just a simple bash script to install and get some tools I like to use when doing CTFs, testing against my own virtual environemnts, TryHackMe, HackTheBox, etc. It installs the tools to the /opt/pentest directory(except bettercap is under ~/.go/).
+As I use ZSH it adds alias to my .zsh file for some of these as well.

-This is still a work in a progress as I am adding additional tools and updating the script as I got.
+This is still a work in a progress as I am adding additional tools and updating the script as I go.
 Any constructive criticism welcome or any other tool suggestions are welcome as well.

-This is just a simple bash script to install and get some tools I like to use when doing CTFs, testing against my own virtual environemnts, TryHackMe, HackTheBox, etc. It installs the tools to the /opt/pentest directory(except bettercap is under ~/.go/).
-As I use ZSH it adds alias to my .zsh file for some of these as well.

 This list includes tools such as:
 - [Joplin](https://joplinapp.org/)